RT Cunningham

 distrobox enter Arch

-At this point, you are in the Arch container.
+At this point, you're in the Arch container.

 Install Yay on Arch